Higher-Stark/JOS/lab5/notes.md

 If in indirect list but indirect block is not allocated, allocate a block if in need and set the indirect field in `File`.

 `file_get_block()` get the block number of the n th data block in `File`.
 If block number is 0, no block is allocated.
 Allocate a block and put the block number into `File`.

+### The File system interface
+In JOS, there is a file system environment in charge of file system as the agent for other environment.
+Other environment accesses file system by send IPC to that environment.

+### Exercise 5
+Reading a file in `serve_read()`, we first look up the open file in current environment.
+Then we read request bytes from the file at the offset (the offset lies in file descriptor) and put into destination buffer.

+### Exercise 6
+Writing a file in `serve_write()`, the routine is quite similiar to `serve_read()`.

+For `devfile_write()`, constructing IPC arguments is similiar to `devfile_read()`.
+The most significant point is that `fsipcbuf.write.req_buf` is an array of char, we should copy requested bytes from `buf` to `req_buf`.